X Japan: 1998–2007: Post-X Japan

 While reissues, compilations and live footage continued to be released, the members of X Japan pursued solo careers and other projects.
 Hide, who released his first solo album Hide Your Face in 1994, continued his solo career with a sound distinctively different from X Japan's music, leaning more towards alternative rock, until his death on May 2, 1998.
 Just two months later, the debut album 3.2.1. from his American-based band Zilch, which included Ray McVeigh (The Professionals), Paul Raven (Killing Joke) and Joey Castillo (Queens of the Stone Age), was released.
 His third solo album Ja, Zoo, formally including his live band Spread Beaver, was released in November 1998 and became his most successful, having reached number one and sold over a million copies.
 Prior to his death, Hide and Yoshiki talked about restarting X Japan with a new vocalist in the year 2000.

 Toshi's solo career, which began in 1992, has been extensive, with him having released over 30 albums and performed numerous acoustic shows for smaller audiences.
 According to his website, his Utatabi Traveling Concert tour included over 3,000 concerts between 1999 and 2003.
-After both having released solo albums in the early 90s, Pata and Heath teamed up with Spread Beaver percussionist/programmer I.N.A., who worked on several of X Japan's releases, to provide a track for the 1998 Hide tribute album Tribute Spirits.
+After both having released solo albums in the early '90s, Pata and Heath teamed up with Spread Beaver percussionist/programmer I.N.A., who worked on several of X Japan's releases, to provide a track for the 1998 Hide tribute album Tribute Spirits.
 The three would reunite again in 2000 to form Dope HEADz, which released two albums before ceasing activity.
 Heath then continued his solo career and Pata formed the instrumental rock group Ra:IN, which later added Spread Beaver keyboardist DIE.

 Before the band's breakup, Yoshiki had already independently collaborated with Queen drummer Roger Taylor on the single "Foreign Sand" and provided the Japanese contribution to the international Kiss tribute album Kiss My Ass: Classic Kiss Regrooved, an orchestral arrangement of the song "Black Diamond".
 A compilation with orchestral treatments of X Japan songs, titled Eternal Melody was also released.
 It was performed by the London Philharmonic Orchestra and among others featured The Beatles producer George Martin as an arranger.

 Since 1998 Yoshiki has engaged in numerous activities, such as briefly being a member of the pop band Globe, producing singles for the Korean rock band TRAX and numerous others, as well as working on his solo project Violet UK, which has yet to publish a major release.
 He has also contributed music to the movie Catacombs and produced the soundtrack of Repo!
 The Genetic Opera.
 On May 25, 2007, the formation of the supergroup S.K.I.N. was announced, which besides Yoshiki consists of pop/rock artists Gackt and Miyavi, as well as Luna Sea guitarist Sugizo.
-The band gave its first and only performance at the Anime Expo convention in Long Beach, California on June 29, 2007.
+The band gave its only performance at the Anime Expo convention in Long Beach, California, on June 29, 2007.